I am a versatile multi-media journalist, currently freelancing as a presenter, producer and writer. Whatever the opportunity, let’s talk.

 Since going freelance, I have worked as a presenter, producer and reporter at BBC Radio 2, Radio 4, 5Live, BBC Wiltshire, BBC Gloucestershire, BBC Hereford & Worcester, BBC WM and BFBS.

-Beyond broadcasting, I write features and have ghost written blogs and scheduled social media posts for corporate clients.
+Beyond broadcasting, I write features for magazines and websites.
+I have also enjoyed working in voiceover, PR, copywriting and social media marketing.

 One of the joys of being freelance is the freedom to chase the projects I want to work on while still being able to chase after my children.